JBurrellIRL/ProjectOne/README.md

 * As a long-time club member, I'm interested in viewing newly-added items to the gallery.
 This area is updated on a regular basis so I'm interested in keeping an eye on this area.
 I also want easy access to the club's social media profiles, for updates on upcoming walks etc.
 * As a possible new club member, I want an area where I can read basic details about the club (provided in the "About Us" section) as well as ways to contact the club itself, which I can do either via the Contact form, or by visiting the linked social media profiles.
 * I want to be linked to social media accounts regardless of whether I'm a long-term or new club member, for the most up-to-date information on up and coming events.
 * As someone who just happens upon the site, I want to know what this club is about.
-This website achieves this, with a text area and a gallery area.
+This website achieves this, with a site title, banner text, text area and a gallery area that all inform the user as to the purpose of the website.

 ## Features